 Multiple pharmacies are on-site, as well as clinics (Inha University Hospital) which assisted in the mandatory COVID-19 testing during the pandemic.
 If you need to freshen up, free showers are available.
 Transit passengers are provided free bath kits, but otherwise these can be purchased for a small fee.

 For those who want to, the Incheon Airport terminals can be a great place to shop.
 There are many Duty-Free stores, luxury brand goods, and popular South Korean souvenirs for sale, such as hand fans and pottery.
-Cosmetics are also big in South Korea, and the airport offers a decent selection.
+Cosmetics are also big in Korea, and the Seoul, Korea airport offers a decent selection.

 Incheon International Airport is also big on art and architecture, much like the rest of Korea.
 There are many modern interactive fixtures laid about including seven gardens within the terminals to visit, each with their own design and theme.